avaframe/FlowPy/readme.md

 ## Spatial Input and Iterative Calculation Steps on the Path

-A path is the spatial extent of a GMF, for the flow-Py model the path is represented by a set of raster cells.
+In nature a GMF has one ore more release areas that span over single or multiple release cells.
+Flow-Py computes the so called path, which is defined as the spatial extent of the routing from each release cell.
 Each release area (single raster cell in release area GIS layer) will have it's own unique path (collection of raster cells), and a location on the terrain (a single raster cell) can belong to many paths.
 Flow-Py identifies the path with spatial iterations starting with a release area raster cell and only iterating over cells which receive routing flux.
 The corresponding functions are implemented in the code in the flow_class.calc_distribution() function.

 To route in three dimensional terrain, operating on a quadrilateral grid, we implement the geometric concepts that have been sketched in the model motivation utilizing the following cell definitions: